kamil-kw/project-management-system/README.md

 * Display CSS setting in the Heroku deployed version (Alan, John)
 <hr>

-* Issue related with not using a correct folders structure, link to the static files was incorectly writen
+* Issue related with not using a correct folders structure, link to the static files was incorectly written

 * Link to style sheet should be in the < head >